Aliapovatijpes/Lesson2/README.md

 This repository contains script and SQL file,
 which are used for automatic installing and configuring of MySQL server,
 Apache2 server, PHP and PHP MyAdmin
-The script and SQL file should be in te same folder
+The script and SQL file should be in the same folder
 The script is written for Debian 11 system

 ## Help for script using